Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Well Posedness of the Optimization Problem

 \subsection{Power Utility with ${\theta\in(0,1)}$}

-For the study of well posedness it will be convenient to extend the concept of the fully informed $F$-investor who has access to observations of the return and drift process to an (artifical) investor who observes also expert opinions.
-That investor is called $\HG-$investor and defined by the investor filtration $\mathbb F^{\HG}=\mathbb{G}$ which is the underlying filtration to which all stochastic process of the financial market model are adapted.
-Comparing the $\HF$- and $\HG$-investor the additional information from the observation of expert opinions (and the driving Wiener processes $W^R,W^\drift, W^\myzeta$) will not lead to superior performance of the $\HG$-investor in the considered utility maximization problem but it leads to the inclusion $\mathbb F^{H}\subset \mathbb F^{\HG}$ for $H=\HR,\HC,\HD,\HF$.
-Note that for the $F$-investor we only have $\mathbb F^{\HR} \subset \mathbb F^{\HF}$ but in general $\mathbb F^{\HC}, \mathbb F^{\HD} \not\subset \mathbb F^{\HF}$.
-Analogous to the other investors we define for $H=\HG$ the set of admissible strategies $\mathcal{A}^{\HG}_0$, the performance criterion $\rewardorigin_0^{\HG}$ and the value function $\mathcal{V}^{\HG}_0$ as in \eqref{set_admiss_0} and \eqref{opti_org2}, respectively.
+For the study of well posedness it will be convenient to extend the concept of the fully informed $F$-investor who has access to observations of the return and drift process to an (artifical) investor who observes also the sequence of discrete-time expert opinions $(T_k,Z_k)$ and the continuous-time expert opinion process $J$, as well as the Wiener processes $W^R,W^\drift, W^\myzeta$.
+That investor is called $\HG$-investor and defined by the investor filtration $\mathbb F^{\HG}=\mathbb{G}$ which is the underlying filtration to which all stochastic processes of the financial market model are adapted.
+When comparing the $\HF$- and $\HG$-investor, the additional information from the observation of expert opinions and the driving Wiener processes $W^R,W^\drift, W^\myzeta$ will not lead to superior performance of the $\HG$-investor in the considered utility maximization problem, since the distribution of the wealth process $X^\pi$ is fully determined by the return process $R$ and the drift process $\mu$.
+The latter is known to the $G$-investor and does not need to be estimated.
+Thus, the associated state process $Y^G$ can be chosen as the pair $(X^\pi,\mu)$.
+However, for the $G$-investor we have the inclusion $\mathbb F^{H}\subset \mathbb F^{\HG}$ for $H=\HR, Z_n,Z_\lambda ,\HD,\HF$.
+Note that for the $F$-investor we only have $\mathbb F^{\HR} \subset \mathbb F^{\HF}$, but in general $\mathbb{F}^{Z_n}, \mathbb{F}^{Z_\lambda},\mathbb F^{\HD} \not\subset \mathbb F^{\HF}$.
+Analogous to the other investors we define for $H=\HG$ the set of admissible strategies $\mathcal{A}^{\HG}$, the performance of a strategy $\rewardorigin^{\HG}_{t} $, the value $\mathcal{V}^{\HG}_{t} $, the reward function $D_\para^G(t,y,\pi)$ and the value function $V_\para^G(t,y)$ as in \eqref{set_admiss_0} and \eqref{opti_t} through \eqref{value_state}, respectively.